-Walking Trail - Discover Spring at Hardwick walk
+Walking Trail - A gentle walk around Hardwick

 A very pleasant short walk in the Upper Park at Hardwick, taking in the atmospheric woodland and ancient park.
 Pop into the garden on the route and to see what seasonal delights are in store.

 Hardwick Visitor Reception